thibclz/morseEncoder-Decoder/README.md

 ## Note :
 * /!\ WARNING : TXTPATH and WAVPATH are directories relative to build/
 * You can delete the build by going to build/ and type `$ rm -rf *`
+* This program doesn't work with special characters (à, &, é, and so on...)